 - Parents may experience feelings of guilt, shame, depression, and victimisation that require professional counselling.
 Parents’ needs also have to be considered.

-- Have the grief and loss issues experienced by parents with a child with a disability or limited life expectancy been assessed?
+- Have any grief and loss issues experienced by parents with a child with a disability or limited life expectancy been assessed?

-- Does the family have adequate financial support?
+- Does the family have adequate financial and practical support?